Canon G7 X vs Panasonic LX100

 It is notable that the LX100 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X does not feature such an accessory-socket.

-The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G7X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X was succeeded by the Canon G7 X Mark II.
+Both the G7X and the LX100 have been discontinued, but can regularly be found used on ebay.
+The G7X was replaced by the Canon G7 X Mark II, while the LX100 was followed by the Panasonic LX100 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X or the Panasonic LX100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.